dzik143/syscall-dump/README.md

 # Syscall-dump (64-bit)
-Dump syscall id-s assigned to NtXxx() routines exported by NTDLL.DLL library.
+Dump syscall numbers assigned to NtXxx() routines exported by NTDLL.DLL library.

 # What does it do
 - Load NTDLL.DLL library,